xyproto/wallutils/cmd/vram/README.md

 ## Usage

-Retrieve the average VRAM as a number, followed by ` MiB`:
+Retrieve the minimum amount of available VRAM as a number, followed by ` MiB`:

     vram

-Listing the VRAM for all available GPUs:
+Listing the bus ID, a description and the available VRAM for all GPUs:

     vram -l